Glowien ~ (The Old Religion, ch. 3)

 I went to my gym locker to change into another pair of skinnies (stonewashed), and white short-sleeved v-neck I kept for emergencies.

-Usually it was my period, or laughing so hard at a friends’ goof that a bit of pee would leak out, that would require me to change midday.
+Usually it was my period, or laughing so hard at a friends’ joke that a bit of pee leaked, that would require me to change midday.
 I wasn’t planning on fighting & saturating my legs in lunch.

 A myriad of emotions poured from me.